csiro-robotics/frankenX_syropod/Readme.md

 [![Syropod Banner](https://i.imgur.com/QyMTwG3.jpg "CSIRO Robotics")](https://research.csiro.au/robotics/)

-A ROS package which contains configuration and launch files for the FrankenX Syropod which is a modified version of the [PhantomX Mk1 hexapod](https://www.trossenrobotics.com/phantomx-ax-hexapod-mk1.aspx) for use with [Syropod Highlevel Controller](https://github.com/csiro-robotics/syropod_highlevel_controller).
-For other hexapods, configuration files can be modified accordingly.
+A ROS package which contains configuration and launch files for the FrankenX Syropod which is a modified version of the [PhantomX Mk1 hexapod](https://www.trossenrobotics.com/phantomx-ax-hexapod-mk1.aspx) for use with [OpenSHC](https://github.com/csiro-robotics/syropod_highlevel_controller).
+For other legged robots, configuration files can be modified accordingly.

 ## Getting Started

-If you haven't looked at the tutorials for using Syropod Highlevel Controller, see [SHC Tutorials](https://github.com/csiro-robotics/shc_tutorials).
+If you haven't looked at the tutorials for using OpenSHC, see [OpenSHC Tutorials](https://github.com/csiro-robotics/shc_tutorials).

 ### Requirements